tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

 **AspNet Blazor server side sample:**

-In **Blazor Server**, the application logic and UI rendering occur on the server.
+In [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor), the application logic and UI rendering occur on the server.
 The client's web browser receives updates and UI changes through a **SignalR** connection.
-This ensures smooth integration with the `ksqlDB.RestApi.Client` library, allowing the **Kafka broker** and **ksqlDB** to remain hidden from direct exposure to clients.
+This ensures smooth integration with the `ksqlDB.RestApi.Client` library, allowing the **Apache Kafka broker** and **ksqlDB** to remain hidden from direct exposure to clients.
+The **server-side Blazor** application communicates with ksqlDB using the `ksqlDB.RestApi.Client`.
+Whenever an event in `ksqlDB` occurs, the server-side Blazor app responds and signals the UI in the client's browser to update.
+This setup allows a smooth and continuous update flow, creating a real-time, reactive user interface.

 - set `docker-compose.csproj` as startup project in [InsideOut.sln](https://github.com/tomasfabian/ksqlDB.RestApi.Client-DotNet/tree/main/Samples/InsideOut) for an embedded Kafka connect integration and stream processing examples.